ciwen3/Public/python/steganography/README.md

 5. add option to copy the exif data from original photo to new photo (need to make a version that works with JPEG instead of PNG files which uses a different color mode.)
 6. ~~add option to create image from scratch (possibly just a solid color)?? (still debating)~~
 7. add file upload option that copies bits instead of text (test on .txt, .exe, etc.)
+8. make pop-up windows ask for a file if none is given

 ## Executable